 One exception: some policies do not provide coverage to unlisted drivers (meaning not specifically shown on the policy as a driver).
 Again, when in doubt- contact your agent or company directly and get an answer so you’re not surprised.

-Your friend knows where you hide an extra set of keys, gets into a jam and takes your car without asking.
+Situation #2- Your friend knows where to find your spare set of keys and takes your car without asking.

 Again, the idea of permission is super important here.
 If the person operating the vehicle does not have permission, then many insurance companies can (and will) deny a claim.
 This would be no different than if a total stranger stole your car.
 Both are operating without permission.

-Your friend borrows your car with permission, but uses it for an activity that is excluded.
+Situation #3- Your friend borrows your car with permission, but uses it for an activity that is excluded